pingcap/docs-cn/reference/tools/data-migration/features/overview.md

 This document describes the data replication features provided by the Data Migration tool and explains the configuration of corresponding parameters.

+For different DM versions, pay attention to the different match rules of schema or table names in the table routing, black & white lists, and binlog event filter features:

++ For DM v1.0.4 or later versions, all the above features support the [wildcard match](https://en.wikipedia.org/wiki/Glob_(programming)#Syntax).
++ For DM versions earlier than v1.0.4, table routing and binlog event filter support the wildcard but do not support the `[...]` and `[!...]` expressions.
+The black & white lists only supports the regular expression.

+It is recommended that you use the wildcard for matching in simple scenarios.

 ## Table routing

 The table routing feature enables DM to replicate a certain table of the upstream MySQL or MariaDB instance to the specified table in the downstream.